AGuyNamedTal/Cryptographically-Secure-Journal/README.md

 ### How it works:

-The encrypted journal is just the plain text of the journal encypted with AES-GCM-256 with a key that is directly derived from the password.
+* The encrypted journal is just the plain text of the journal encypted with AES-GCM-256 with a key that is directly derived from the password.

-The key is derived using Argon2 (which is used extensively throughout to derive all encryption keys).
+* The key is derived using Argon2 (which is used extensively throughout to derive all encryption keys).

-The user can also add additional security questions, which can be used to change the password.
+* The user can also add additional security questions, which can be used to change the password.

-When using security questions, the key is split using Shamir Secret Sharing into 4 shares (one per question), with a minimum of 3 shares required.
+* When using security questions, the key is split using Shamir Secret Sharing into 4 shares (one per question), with a minimum of 3 shares required.
 Each share is encrypted with a key that is derived from an answer to a specific security question.

-The encrypted shares are then uploaded along with the encrypted journal and each share is correlated with the security question index.
+* The encrypted shares are then uploaded along with the encrypted journal and each share is correlated with the security question index.

+* All data is manged directly on the user's Google Drive storage

 #### Thus you can recover and edit the journal with both the password and answers to 3/4 security questions.